burhanshaikh/K8sAssignment/README.md

 7) kubeadm init when used with custom config file is not using ipvs even after specifying

     Alternate Strategy:

     Run kubeadm init with default config file and then edit configmap of kubeproxy, delete pods and check the logs of the new kubeproxy pods and they should mention "Using ipvs proxier"

-   Make note of the kubeadm join command which has the token, Do not join the nodes yet.

 8) Enable auditing